natelandau/neatfile/README.md

 1. **Word Extraction**: Words are extracted from your filename and compared with directory names in your project structure.
 2. **Intelligent Matching**: The system uses both exact matches and vector similarity to find the best directory.
 For example, a file containing "budget" might match with a "Finance" directory through vector similarity.
 3. **Hierarchical Navigation**: neatfile considers your project's directory tree (up to the configured depth) when finding directories to match files to.
+4. **Ignoring Folders**: If a folder contains a `.neatfileignore` file, it will be ignored when matching files to directories but it's children will still be considered.

 ### Customizing Match Behavior